joshuacookdev/joshuacookdev/README.md

   <a href="https://joshuacook.dev">Website</a> | <a href="https://twitter.com/_jdcook3">Twitter</a> | <a href="https://github.com/joshuacookdev-forks">Forks</a>
 </p>

-I'm a structural engineer turned software engineer.
-I work in the defense industry, building primarily desktop/mobile apps and developer tools.
-Happily employed @ DVS, located in Huntsville, AL
+I'm a structural engineer turned software engineer who is just trying to make the world a better place.
+I now work in the defense industry, building primarily desktop/mobile apps and developer tools.

+Happily employed @ Integration Innovation, Inc - **no employment solicitations, please.**

 ---